verida/VIPs/VIPs/eip-2.md

 created: 2022-11-05
 ---

-## Overview
+# Overview

-This VIP changes the Verida DID Method implementation to store DID Documents within the Verida network instead of on the blockchain.
-Instead, Decentralized Identifiers (DIDs) will be written to the blockchain once, with a pointer to the Verida network storage node(s) where the DID document can be found.
-This enables DID Document updates to occur without a blockchain transaction; providing significantly cheaper and faster updates.
+This VIP proposes an updated Verida DID Method implementation that leverages a blockchain smart contract to define a standard list of URI's that can be used to locate a DID Document for a given DID.

+This enables DID Documents to be updated or deleted without a blockchain transaction; providing significantly cheaper and faster updates.

-This architecture will also enable the _right to be deleted_ at the highest possible level, where DID owners can delete their DID documents from the off-chain Verida network storage.
+This architecture will also enable the _right to be deleted_ at the highest possible level, where DID owners can delete their DID documents from the off-chain DID Document storage service.

+This architecture is also flexible enough to be used for ___any___ DID method within the same smart contract.

-## Motivation
+# Motivation

 The current protocol architecture requires writing to the blockchain to create or update any DID Document.
 Each blockchain write has an economic cost (currently charged in $MATIC) and takes time to confirm (currently 10-15 seconds).
 The cost and speed of writing DID Documents to the blockchain creates a poor user experience and severely hurts adoption for new users.